architb12/IITDForum/README.md

 ###### Character limit
 The character limit for posts and comments are 5000 characters and 500 characters respectively.
 The application displays a real-time character counter as one enters input into the post/comment creation fields, for the user to check if they are within the limit.

+###### Spam Prevention
+In order to prevent spamming, a user can only write 10 posts and 100 comments in a span of 24 hours.

 ###### Tagging users
 <!--screenshot of tag suggestions-->
 While writing a post or a comment, a user may tag any user on the Forum by simply typing their username after an '@' symbol.
 As soon as a user enters the '@' symbol into the input field, real-time tag suggestions appear, which narrow down on the basis of the characters typed by the user after the '@' symbol.
 The suggestions narrow down on the basis of the appearance of the user's input string in the names/usernames of users registered on the Forum.